GMELab/AutoMitoC/README.md

 --out your_study_qc
 ```

-*Note that we have seen good performance at an even lower max-maf thresholds (e.g. --max-maf 0.001) but this is also dependent on your sample size.
+*Note that we have seen comparable performance at even lower max-maf thresholds (e.g. --max-maf 0.001 with ~ 10000 autosomal probes) but this is also dependent on your sample size.

-2. Follow step 1 of the PennCNV pipeline to generate [signal intensity files containing LRR and BAF values](http://penncnv.openbioinformatics.org/en/latest/user-guide/affy/#step-1-generate-the-signal-intensity-data-based-on-raw-cel-files).
+2. Follow step 1 of the PennCNV pipeline to generate [signal intensity files containing L2R and BAF values](http://penncnv.openbioinformatics.org/en/latest/user-guide/affy/#step-1-generate-the-signal-intensity-data-based-on-raw-cel-files).

 3. Correct MT and autosomal signal intensities for GC-waves using the PennCNV implementation of the [Diskin _et al_ (2008) adjustment](https://github.com/WGLab/PennCNV/blob/master/genomic_wave.pl).